oneclickvirt/oneclickvirt.github.io/docs/en/guide/oneclickvirt/oneclickvirt_advanced_install.md

 Advanced installation is intended for users who already use 1Panel, need an external database or custom reverse proxy, want to manage release binaries themselves, or need source builds.
 Controlled-node requirements are the same as for basic installation; read [Configuration Requirements](./oneclickvirt_precheck) first.

+## Panel Update Capability Boundaries

+Super administrators can open **Manage updates** from the controller page footer.
+Direct panel update, rollback, and restart are available only for Linux root deployments using a controlled `systemd` service with the controller and Web paths inside the installation root.
+The panel verifies each Release's `SHA256SUMS` and keeps up to five local backups before switching files.

+The 1Panel, Docker, Docker Compose, source, manually started all-in-one, and Windows deployments listed on this page are upgraded by their own container, orchestrator, or process manager.
+The panel never rewrites them; it only displays copyable commands.
+Rollback replaces application and Web assets but does not automatically reverse database migrations, so back up the database and application data first.

+For Release or GitHub API access through a CDN or reverse proxy, configure `ONECLICKVIRT_UPDATE_PROXY`, `ONECLICKVIRT_UPDATE_API_ENDPOINTS`, and `ONECLICKVIRT_PROXY_SERVICES` in the controlled `systemd` service.
+Set `ONECLICKVIRT_UPDATE_ENABLED=false` to disable panel operations completely.
+Older Releases without `SHA256SUMS` can still be handled manually with the existing `install.sh upgrade` path.

 ## Methods on This Page

 The table contains only methods documented on this page, ordered from easiest to most involved.